How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 Thus far, we have only focused on the factors that influence the cost of natural or mined 1 carat diamonds.
 But because lab-grown diamonds have become more popular in recent years, we thought it worthwhile to briefly mention them here.

-Put simply, lab diamonds are identical to natural diamonds in every way except in the manner in which they are formed.
+Put simply, lab-grown diamonds, also known as cultured diamonds, are identical to natural diamonds in every way except in the manner in which they are formed.
 Lab diamonds are also more sustainable than mined diamonds, as well as being cheaper and easier to produce.
 This has a direct impact on diamond price, with a 2 carat lab-grown diamond costing around the same as a natural 1 carat diamond.

 Where To Buy a 1 Carat Diamond Ring